Guest Speakers

 Keshana King & Asma Muhammad - Jan 25th, 10:30

-Asma Muhammad - Asma is a grade 11 student pursuing the International Baccalaureate Diploma and Ontario High School Diploma with a passion for human rights activism and entrepreneurship.
-I am a kickboxing, rugby, and basketball athlete and also work as an event coordinator for non-profits and charities, organizing receptions for parliamentarians and other influential figures.
+Asma Muhammad - Asma is a dynamic and driven grade 11 student currently pursuing both the International Baccalaureate Diploma and the Ontario High School Diploma.
+She is committed and passionate about human rights activism and entrepreneurship.
+Not only is she an accomplished kickboxing, rugby, and basketball athlete, but she also excels as an event coordinator for non-profits and charities, orchestrating receptions for prominent figures, including parliamentarians.

 Guest Speakers